hardin47/website/Math58/Notes/02-FoundInf.md

 ### Vocabulary {-}
 * A  **statistic** is a numerical measurement we get from the sample, a function of the data.
+[Also sometimes called an **estimate**.]
 * A  **parameter** is a numerical measurement of the population.
 We never know the true value of the parameter.
-* An  **estimator** is a function of the unobserved data that tries to approximate the unknown parameter value.
-* An  **estimate** is the value of the estimator for a given set of data.
-[Estimate and statistic can be used interchangeably.]

 ## Examples

-### Examp: Gender Discrimination (@isrs, pg 61)
+### Examp: Gender Discrimination (@isrs, pg 61) {#ex:gend}

 > We consider a study investigating gender discrimination in the 1970s, which is set in the context of personnel decisions within a bank.^[Rosen B and Jerdee T. 1974.
 Influence of sex role stereotypes on personnel decisions.
-Journal ofApplied Psychology 59(1):9-14.]
+Journal of Applied Psychology 59(1):9-14.]
 The research question we hope to answer is, "Are females discriminated against in promotion decisions made by male managers?"

 > The participants in this study were 48 male bank supervisors attending a management institute at the University of North Carolina in 1972.
 They were asked to assume the role of the personnel director of a bank and were given a personnel file to judge whether the person should be promoted to a branch manager position.
 The files given to the participants were identical, except that half of them indicated the candidate was male and the other half indicated the candidate was female.
 These files were randomly assigned to the subjects.